RetroDECK/ES-DE/INSTALL-DEV.md

 A theme is not mandatory to start the application, but ES-DE will be basically useless without it.

-The home directory will always take precedence, and any resources or themes located there will override the ones in the installation path or in the path of the ES-DE executable.
+As indicated above, the home directory will always take precedence and any resources or themes located there will override the ones in the installation path, or in the path of the ES-DE executable.

 **Creating .deb and .rpm packages**